xiaoxx970/chatgpt-in-terminal/README.md

 Supports history retrieval with the up arrow key, optional multi-line questions, and tokens counting.

-Slash (/) commands are available in the chat box to toggle multi-line submit mode, undo the last question and answer, modify the system prompt and more.
+Slash (/) commands are available in the chat box to toggle multi-line submit mode, undo the last question and answer, modify the system prompt and more, see the available commands below for details.

 Supports saving chat messages to a JSON file and loading them from the file.